-China+ Since sector-level and time series data are not readily available for China+ for the time span analyzed, we take an indirect approach to construct total hours worked changes for these countries.
-To construct hours worked at the sectoral level for China+, we first regress total hours worked shocks computed at the sector level for the US on the US stringency index from Hale et al. (2021), which aims to capture the strictness of countries' government policies against Covid.
+The indirect approach is as follows.
+We first regress total hours worked shocks computed at the sector level for the US on the US stringency index from Hale et al. (2021), which aims to capture the strictness of countries' government policies against Covid.
 Formally, we run the following specification for the period 2020m1 to 2022m12: